allegro/allegro.tech/_posts/2015-06-01-comparison-of-webdriver-based-solutions-for-tests-automation.md

 interested in.
 At this point, the list of search results which contains &ldquo;venue 7&rdquo; string in title is displayed.

-The `\n` substring is added in order to &ldquo;press Enter&rdquo; instead of finding and clicking submit button in the search form.
+The `\n` substring is added in order to &ldquo;press Enter&rdquo; instead of finding and clicking the submit button in the search form.

 In the next step we have to deal with a little more complicated case.
 We look for a `span` element with text &ldquo;Komputery&rdquo;
 which determines a menu position for *Computers* category.
-In this case we can use [`linkText`](https://selenium.googlecode.com/git/docs/api/java/org/openqa/selenium/By.html#linkText-java.lang.String-) or [`partialLinkText`](https://selenium.googlecode.com/git/docs/api/java/org/openqa/selenium/By.html#partialLinkText-java.lang.String-) methods to find a link element with given text in languages like Java or Scala.
+In this case we can use [`linkText`](https://selenium.googlecode.com/git/docs/api/java/org/openqa/selenium/By.html#linkText-java.lang.String-) or [`partialLinkText`](https://selenium.googlecode.com/git/docs/api/java/org/openqa/selenium/By.html#partialLinkText-java.lang.String-) methods to find a link element with the given text in languages like Java or Scala.
 But for demonstration purposes let&rsquo;s assume that the text we look for is not a link.
 There are no methods in Selenium library that can directly find an element with some text just by giving this text as an argument.
 To get around this problem (and many others with similar complexity of filtering preconditions) there is one method in Selenium `By` class which resolves it &mdash;
 XPath.
 Generally XPath is a kind of path which allows to go through DOM structures and which delivers methods directing the browser where to go.
 In this case we look for a `span` element with text &ldquo;Komputery&rdquo;, so XPath will be `//span[text() = "Komputery"]`.
 That means: find every span that has text exactly equal to &ldquo;Komputery&rdquo;.
-It is our job to assure that criteria are unique for the element we are looking for.
+It is our job to assure that the criteria are unique for the element we are looking for.

 Both CSS and XPath allow navigating through DOM structures, but there is one small difference.
-XPath can go to parent node while CSS cannot.
+XPath can go to a parent node while CSS cannot.
 CSS can only go deeper and deeper into the structure of the page.
-So in case we have to find something that is not unique (but some other element next to it is), only XPath can find this unique element, go higher up in the structure and then return back to searched element (`//unique_element/parent::parent_of_both_elements/descendant::searched_element`).
+So in case we have to find something that is not unique (but some other element next to it is), only XPath can find this unique element, go higher up in the structure and then return back to the searched element (`//unique_element/parent::parent_of_both_elements/descendant::searched_element`).
 However in our test there will be no need for such a treatment.